dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 #### Sources conformity

-__FIXME__ This section should be removed
+For this workshop, the license on the source files does not matter.

-The source files you added should be properly licensed.
+However, there is a check for it in the build steps that we did not have the time to remove.
-Formt he command line, you can run:
+To apply the license from the command line, you can run:

 ```shell
 ./mvnw license:format